croquet/croquet-video-demo/README.md

 # Croquet synced video demo

-Copyright (C) 2019 Croquet Studios.
-All Rights Reserved. davidasmith@gmail.com
+Copyright (C) 2019 Croquet Studios
-919-244-4448

 This repository contains a demonstration of a Croquet-based app for shared playback of an mp4 video dragged into any user's browser tab.